LLM-Planner: Few-Shot Grounded Planning for Embodied Agents with Large Language Models: Experiments

 \subsection{Metrics}

 We report two main metrics used by ALFRED and one metric created by us to calculate the high-level planning accuracy.
 Success rate (SR) is the percentage of tasks fully completed by the agent.
 A task is only considered complete when all the subgoals are completed.
-Therefore, each task can either be successful or unsuccessful and success rate does not take account of a partially succeeded task.
 Goal-condition success rate (GC) is the percentage of completed goal-conditions.
 Goal-conditions are defined as state changes necessary to complete the task.
 For example, in the task \nl{Slice a heated bread,} bread being sliced and bread being heated are both goal-conditions.

 To directly evaluate high-level planning, we introduce a new metric named high-level planning accuracy (HLP ACC), \ie, the accuracy of the predicted HLP compared to the ground-truth HLP.
 For the static planning setting, we compare the generated HLP with the ground-truth HLP and deems a plan as incorrect if it does not perfectly match the ground truth, and correct otherwise.
 For the dynamic planning setting, we report a range because we cannot fully separate \OurMethod's performance with the low-level controller choice because we do not have access to an oracle low-level controller.
 The lower bound is the HLP accuracy of the full generated plan regardless of whether it was executed successfully by the low-level controller (\ie same as evaluating static HLP).
 The upper bound is the HLP accuracy of the predicted HLP that was successfully executed in the environment by the low-level controller when a task has ended (\ie a task success or a catastrophic failure).